Top alternative banks and apps to Revolut

 The short answer is yes – all of the challengers we’ve mentioned are registered with the Financial Conduct Authority (FCA) and are fully authorised to do what they do.
 However, there is a slight difference when it comes to how your money is protected:

 - Financial Services Compensation Scheme (FSCS).
 It protects all deposits up to £85,000 and applies to institutions that have a full banking licence.
-Those challengers are Monzo, Starling and Atom.
+Those challengers are Monzo and Starling.

 - Segregated accounts.
 Institutions that only have a licence for dealing in electronic money have to keep all their clients’ money in segregated accounts at licensed UK banks – it can’t be used to pay the company’s debt and is thus safe in case of bankruptcy.
-That’s the case for Monese and Revolut.
+That’s the case for Monese; Revolut recently got a UK banking licence, but until it’s fully finalised, deposit protection doesn’t apply and client money will still be kept separate from company money.

 Bottom line